tibs/python-history/python-history.rst

 * Python **3.6**

-* Linux kernel documentation now in reStructuredText, using Spinx
+* Linux kernel documentation now in reStructuredText, using Sphinx

 .. note::